getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 item without requiring external information.

-Imagine if our widget factory were to spit out widgets resembling small black pills thaty appear identical.
+Imagine if our widget factory were to spit out widgets resembling small black pills that appear identical.
 How can we distinguish them?
 We could place them in labelled boxe, but once removed from the box, identification would be impossible.
 A better approach would be to laser engrave the model number directly onto the widget.
 This means by just looking at the widget we can tell